-This block of fossil bed alone amounts to hundreds of times more than the several tens of cubic meters of fossil bed removed by the German collectors — and this is still just a fraction of the fossil bed.
+This section of rock amounts to hundreds of times more fossil bed than the several tens of cubic meters removed by the German collectors.

-As for the other side of the valley; the south exposure is where the Germans were active and the scale of things is much the same story.
-The exposure is large and the area removed by the Germans, while not small in itself, is still insignificant compared to the rest of the exposure.
+As for the other side of the valley; the ‘south exposure’ is where the Germans were active and the scale of things is a similar story.
+The exposure is large and the section removed by the Germans, while not small in itself, is still insignificant compared to the rest of the exposure.

 There are several faults running through this exposure, which has exposed different sections of fossil bed.
-According to the maps of the vertical sequences from Miller et al. (2000) there is approximately 16 meters in height of fossil bed at this exposure, which is twice as much as at the north cliff face.
+According to the maps of the vertical sequences from Miller et al. (2000) there is approximately 16 meters in height of fossil bed present at this exposure, which is twice as much as at the ‘north cliff face’.

 Below we can see roughly the angle of the fossil bed at the south exposure.
 The bed travels into the ground at one end of the exposure, and long the surface at the other end.

-That the south exposure can be readily expanded upon is supported by the fact that the Jamoytius Horizon also occurs at the east exposure, about 110 meters away.
-This indicates that most of this part of the valley is covered in fossil bed.
+Future work at the ‘south exposure’ would involve removing scree and working deeper into the exposure.
+Alternatively, the flank of the hill can be worked at, which would require removing grass and widening the exposure.
+This could be expanded to the east exposure which is about 110 meters away.
+Considering the position of the fossil beds, it is likely that most of this part of the valley is covered in fossil bed.
 Suffice it to say the total amount of fossil bed contained within the SSSI area alone would amount to many, many thousands of tons.